eid-privacy/noir-playground-ineiti/README.md

 Unfortunately, lots of libraries create randomly one of the two signatures, so there is a 50% chance that an ECDSA signature doesn't verify with the noir verification.

+## Noir and Barretenberg versions

+Currently I have two versions for both:

+- noir has 1.0.0.beta_13 and .beta_15
+- barretenberg has 1.2.1 and 2.1.2

+Only the older versions work.
+With the newer versions, Barretenberg complains that:
+- circuit too big
+- signature has 0 for r and s

+Perhaps if I try the latest version of noir, I should also use the rc-version of Barretenberg?